mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-elements.md

 ### Bounding Box Filter

 Filter used to match Revit elements by their geometric bounding box.
-The initial gemetric object can be either from Rhino or Revit.
+The initial geometric object can be either from Rhino or Revit.

 Input parameters: